manjaripokala/dl-angular/README.md

 ## About Blog

-Documenting the solutions I came up for feature enhancements in our Integrated Application Platform app.
+Documenting few of the interesting feature enhancements I worked on in our Integrated Application Platform.

 -	[Infinite Scroll with Lazy Loading](#infinite-scroll-with-lazy-loading)
 -	[Auto Authenticate on Sign In](#auto-authenticate-on-sign-in)